 Training is often provided onsite so you don’t have to worry about having experience beforehand.
 That said, you can tailor your experience if you have specific career goals in mind!

-Think working in the jungles of Thailand, conserving wildlife in Costa Rica, or learning about game reserve ecology in South Africa.
+Think working in the jungles of Thailand, conserving wildlife in a tropical Costa Rica destination, or learning about game reserve ecology in South Africa.

 #3 – Dive Into a Marine Conservation Project